roomacarthur/the-tipsy-quiz/README.md

 ## Future Features

-- Implement PWA, to allow users to install the application to their own device.
+- Implement PWA, to allow users to install the application on their own device.
 - Dark mode.
 - Random subject wheel.
 - Difficulty Mode.